 I never expected a mental benefit from yoga.
 Before I started my practice, I had been suffering from insomnia for years.
 It was maddening.
 Yoga took care of that too.
 I was instantly able to sleep through the night and I haven’t had any issues with sleep since.
 I started thinking clearer and feeling better and happier, mentally and physically.
 I couldn’t believe what a difference this beginning yoga practice was making in my life.

-Once my back was strong enough, I attended Bikram Yoga Teacher Training Fall 2013.
-I strongly believe in teaching students with patience, encouragement, positivity, love, and non-judgement.
-Everyone should feel welcome in the yoga room, no matter what their struggle.
-Each day is another opportunity to realize the changes and challenges in the body.
+As soon as I felt like my body was strong enough, I attended Bikram Yoga Teacher Training in the fall of 2013.
+I wanted to share this amazing practice that helped me with so many things in my life.
+I strongly believe in teaching students with love, patience, and kindness.
+Everyone should feel welcome in the yoga room, no matter what their struggle is that day.